Marcus Aurelius: Fronto and further education

 After taking the toga virilis in 136, Marcus probably began his training in oratory.
 He had three tutors in Greek (Aninus Macer, Caninius Celer, and Herodes Atticus) and one in Latin (Marcus Cornelius Fronto).
 The latter two were the most esteemed orators of their time, but probably did not become his tutors until his adoption by Antoninus in 138.
 The preponderance of Greek tutors indicates the importance of the Greek language to the aristocracy of Rome.
 This was the age of the Second Sophistic, a renaissance in Greek letters.
 Although educated in Rome, in his Meditations Marcus would write his inmost thoughts in Greek.

 Atticus was controversial: an enormously rich Athenian (probably the richest man in the eastern half of the empire), he was quick to anger and resented by his fellow Athenians for his patronising manner.
 Atticus was an inveterate opponent of Stoicism and philosophic pretensions.
 He thought the Stoics' desire for apatheia was foolish: they would live a 'sluggish, enervated life', he said.
 In spite of the influence of Atticus, Marcus would later become a Stoic.
 He would not mention Herodes at all in his Meditations, in spite of the fact that they would come into contact many times over the following decades.

 Fronto was highly esteemed: in the self-consciously antiquarian world of Latin letters, he was thought of as second only to Cicero, perhaps even an alternative to him.
 (Note: Modern scholars have not offered as positive an assessment.
-His second modern editor, Niebhur, thought him stupid and frivolous; his third editor, Naber, found him contemptible.
+His second modern editor, Niebuhr, thought him stupid and frivolous; his third editor, Naber, found him contemptible.
 Historians have seen him as a 'pedant and a bore', his letters offering neither the running political analysis of a Cicero or the conscientious reportage of a Pliny.
 Recent prosopographic research has rehabilitated his reputation, though not by much.)
 He did not care much for Atticus, though Marcus was eventually to put the pair on speaking terms.
 Fronto exercised a complete mastery of Latin, capable of tracing expressions through the literature, producing obscure synonyms, and challenging minor improprieties in word choice.

 A significant amount of the correspondence between Fronto and Marcus has survived.
 The pair were very close, using intimate language such as 'Farewell my Fronto, wherever you are, my most sweet love and delight.
 How is it between you and me?
 I love you and you are not here' in their correspondence.
 Marcus spent time with Fronto's wife and daughter, both named Cratia, and they enjoyed light conversation.